SpaceG/spaceg.github.io/_posts/2015-04-04-meta-IE8-9-10-11-compatibility-view-X-UA-serverbased-internet-explorer.markdown

 (12). <code> < meta http-equiv="X-UA-Compatible" content="IE=edge"/> </code>

 With this setting, the latest version of the rendering engine is used.
 It is irrelevant whether a "DOCTYPE" was specified or not.
+The operation can be compared to "IE = 7" and "IE = 8".

 <strong>HTTP-Header</strong>